Introduction

 • Dedicated social security fund

-• Aggregators (digital platforms) must contribute 1–2% of their annual turnover, subject to not exceeding 5% of the annual amount payable to their gig workers
+• Under the Integrated Fund for Welfare of Aggregators (IFWF), aggregators (digital platforms) must contribute 1–2% of their annual turnover, subject to not exceeding 5% of the annual amount payable to their gig workers

 • Coverage: life and disability insurance, health/maternity benefits, old age protection, education